llm-for-zotero: A Research Agent System for your Zotero Library

 Is it free to use?

 Yes, the plugin is completely free and open source (AGPL v3).
 You only pay for API calls to your chosen provider.
-With Codex auth, ChatGPT Plus subscribers can use their existing subscription without a separate API key.
+With Codex App Server, ChatGPT Plus subscribers can use their existing subscription without a separate API key.

 Does it work with local models?